 15.3 Amendment Provisions

-- a) This Agreement may be reviewed and amended by the consent of both Parties. - b) Appendices of this Agreement may be amended by the Bilateral Management Committee.
+- a) This Agreement may be reviewed and amended by the consent of both Parties after consultation with the member Indigenous Governments and Organizations. - b) Appendices of this Agreement may be amended by the Bilateral Management Committee.

 15.4 Termination